Where is the Public Health Summer School held and how do I get there?

 You can choose to pay your registration fee either by “Credit card” or “Invoice”.

-• “Invoice” – select this option if you wish to pay by internet banking or cheque.
-Your registration invoice should be sent to the email address you gave us within 5 working days.
-Please contact us if you have not received your invoice by the end of 5 working days.
-All invoice payments must be received within 30 days (or prior to the course start, whichever is earlier).
+- Invoice – select this option if you wish to pay by internet banking.
+Your registration invoice will be sent to the email address provided.
+All invoice payments must be received prior to the course start date.

 What is the daily schedule?